osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/present.md

 - Your talk is 20 minutes with 5 minutes questions time.
 - Talks will start on time.
 - Time limits will be enforced by the MCs.
-- Please seek out your session MC prior to your session to help them get to know you.
+- Please seek out your session MC prior to your session to help them get to know you.<br />
 > Presentations will need to be uploaded with a USB in the break before your session.
 If you wish to use your own laptop, please let us know in advance by emailing [the program chair](mailto:program@foss4g-oceania.org)
 <br /><br />

 ## Lightning talks
+**Lightning talks** are rapid presentations strictly limited to 5 mins.
+Lightning talks are presented back-to-back with several other speakers, and provide a good opportunity to share smaller projects, anecdotes or lighthearted content in an informal session.
+Lightning talks are delivered over the two conference days (Tuesday & Wednesday) as the final session.
 - You talk is to talk 5 minutes and there will be no questions.
 - You can set up your slides to transition automatically so it helps you keep to the 5 minutes.
 - Lightning talks bring about a bit of fun and interaction with the audience.
 It is meant to be under pressure to get your message out.
 So don't dig down too much into details.
-Check out [2018 lightning talks](https://www.youtube.com/watch?v=WPJC0VDceMk).
+Check out the [2018 lightning talks](https://www.youtube.com/watch?v=WPJC0VDceMk).<br />
-> Presentations will need be submitted the day prior to your talk in order to prepare the session.
+> Lightning talks will need be submitted the day prior to your talk in order to prepare the session.
 Please [email them to the program chair](mailto:program@foss4g-oceania.org)
 <br /><br />

 ### Tips for speakers